adamspe/bird_sightings/README.md

 If you don't have bower then visit [bower](http://bower.io/) and get it (will need Node, npm and Git as well since bower is written in node).

-Once you have both the dependencies and this module installed Drupal then visit the "Modules" tab again and this time scroll down to the "Birding" section of the modules page.
+Once you have both the dependencies and this module cloned into a modules directory then visit the "Modules" tab again and this time scroll down to the shiny new "Birding" section of the modules page.
 You should see that all of its dependencies are listed and some wil be disabled and others enabled.
 Check the "ENABLED" checkbox next to the "Bird Sightings" module, scroll to the bottom and click the "Save Configuration" button.
 You'll be prompted because enabling this module will enable